Where Does It Snow In Korea? Snow In Seoul & Korea 2023

 Where does it snow in Korea 2

-The first snowfall in Korea in 2022 was in early October, falling on the slopes of Seoraksan Mountain before the autumn leaves had even finished coming out.
-That was earlier than usual, the highest mountains typically see snowfall in early November.
+The first snowfall in Korea in 2023 was on October 21st, 2023, falling on the slopes of Seoraksan Mountain before the autumn leaves had even finished coming out.
+This was slightly earlier than usual as the highest mountains typically see snowfall in early November.

 The Korean snow season runs from late November to early March and it can snow at any time during these months.
 You’re most likely to see snow in Korea in January and February as these are the coldest months, with temperatures around 0 degrees (and colder at night).